cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/16S First PCR/Redos & Problem Solving.md

 Action items:
 1. maybe there is a DNA ng (volume*concentration) threshold to be met?
-	1. test out one sample from 1-5 ul?
+	1. is it worth it to test out one sample from 1-5 ul?
 2.

 # II.
 Simple Fool's Guide to PCR